duyamn/EECS-3221-W24/markdown/allLectureNotes.md

 When a processor acceses memory it waits around for the data to become available.

-THe processor is much faster than the memory so it has to wait on the memory.
+The processor is much faster than the memory so it has to wait on the memory.

-THis can also occur during due to a cache miss
+This can also occur due to a cache miss

 ---